Proud Boy pleads guilty to felony charge in Capitol riot

-He is cooperating with prosecutors, Assistant U.S. Attorney Erik Kenerson said in federal court in the District, and will likely get credit at or after sentencing for that cooperation and for acceptance of responsibility.
-The government estimates non-binding sentencing guidelines of 41 to 51 months.
-Greene has also agreed to pay a $2,000 fine.
+During a hearing in federal court in the District, Assistant U.S. Attorney Erik Kenerson said Greene will likely get credit at or after sentencing for cooperation and for acceptance of responsibility.
+The government estimates nonbinding sentencing guidelines of 41 to 51 months.
+Greene, whose lawyer says he has now disavowed his membership in the Proud Boys, has also agreed to pay a $2,000 fine.

-Greene is the first self-admitted member of the Proud Boys to plead guilty and agree to cooperate with law enforcement in the cases stemming from the riot.
-He is set to be sentenced on March 10.

-Prosecutors say that Greene, along with fellow New York Proud Boys William Pepe and Dominic Pezzola, “was one of the first people” to go past toppled barricades and up the steps of the Capitol on Jan.
-6. Pepe pulled down a metal fence blocking the grounds, prosecutors allege, with Greene alongside him.
-Prosecutors say Pezzola stole a riot shield from a Capitol police officer while Greene was close behind.
+Greene said that on the night before the riot, he helped program handheld radios that belonged to Dominic Pezzola, a Rochester Proud Boy charged in the same conspiracy.
+Pezzola had said the national chairman of the Proud Boys would stop by to have his radio programmed, but he did not, according to Greene.
+The national chairman, Enrique Tarrio, was arrested Jan.
+4 for burning a stolen “Black Lives Matter” flag during a previous protest in D.C. and ordered to stay out of the city.

+Another Upstate New York Proud Boy, William Pepe, stayed in Greene’s hotel room, sleeping on the floor, according to the plea.
+The two met up with Pezzola and other Proud Boys at the Washington Monument on the morning of Jan.
+6, according to the court record.
+They eventually marched to the Peace Monument outside the Capitol, where Greene said members of the Proud Boys were leading the crowd in chants.
+Greene said he followed Pepe, Pezzola and “dozens of Proud Boys” streaming onto the Capitol grounds; some tore down fencing along the way.
+He and Pezzola were “among the first wave to cross the downed police line” on the Capitol’s west side, according to his plea.
+Pepe was about fifteen seconds behind them, prosecutors said.

-Greene was among those who pushed past Capitol Police through the scaffolding set up for President Biden’s inauguration, prosecutors say.
+Greene said he, Pezzola and other Proud Boys were among those who then pushed past police through the scaffolding set up for President Biden’s inauguration and onto the building’s steps.
+Greene left at that point, retreating once police began using chemical irritants to control the crowd, according to prosecutors.

-When police started used pepper spray to control the crowd, Greene retreated.
-According to an indictment, Pezzola continued up the steps and used the stolen riot shield to smash a window into the building before entering.
+According to an indictment, Pezzola continued up the steps and used a riot shield taken from police to smash a window into the building before entering and smoking a cigar inside.
+Pepe was close behind, according to the government.
+Greene reconvened with the two men at his hotel later that night, according to the court record.

-Pepe and Pezzola have pleaded not guilty, saying through lawyers that they did not plan with anyone for what happened on Jan.
-6. Pezzola has said through an attorney that his association with the Proud Boys was “minimal and short lived,” and Pepe has said that he was not in the same chapter as Pezzola and Greene.
+Pepe and Pezzola have pleaded not guilty, saying through lawyers that they did not plan with anyone for what happened Jan.
+6. Pezzola has said through an attorney that his association with the Proud Boys was “minimal and short-lived,” and Pepe has said he was not in the same chapter as Pezzola and Greene.

+Attorneys for Pepe, Pezzola and Tarrio did not immediately return requests for comment Wednesday evening.

 After the riot, Greene bragged that “we took the capital,” and then ordered over 2,000 rounds of assault-rifle ammunition and a gas mask, according to court records.
 In encrypted conversations with other Proud Boys, he said they had to “take back our country,” and “stand together now or end up in the gulag separately,” according to court records.
 He downplayed his association with the group to the FBI, prosecutors said, while telling members to be on guard for law enforcement.